MichaelRFairhurst/vaiven/README.md

 ## Strings

 Strings are much like javascript.
-You can not yet use single quotes for them, but you can concatenate them with `+`, and they are immutable.
+You can not yet use double or single quotes, but you can concatenate them with `+`, and they are immutable.

-You can also call `toString` on any value to do type coercion.
+You can also call `toString` on any value to, for instance, turn an int into a string.

 ## Functions